1983–1985 famine in Ethiopia

 A widespread famine affected Ethiopia from 1983 to 1985.
-The worst famine to hit the country in a century, it affected 7.75 million people (out of Ethiopia's 38–40 million) and left approximately 300,000 to 1.2 million dead.
+The worst famine to hit the country in a century, it affected 7.75 million people (out of Ethiopia's 38–40 million) or 1/5 of the population and left approximately 300,000 to 1.2 million dead.
 2.5 million people were internally displaced whereas 400,000 refugees left Ethiopia.
 Almost 200,000 children were orphaned.

 According to Human Rights Watch, more than half its mortality could be attributed to "human rights abuses causing the famine to come earlier, strike harder and extend further than would otherwise have been the case".
 According to the United States Agency for International Development, "in the fall of 1984, the hardest hit regions were Tigray, Wollo, and Eritrea – areas with extremely limited road and transportation networks.
 Moreover, these regions were the scenes of longstanding anti-government rebellions which created precarious security situations."
 Other areas of Ethiopia experienced famine for similar reasons, resulting in tens of thousands of additional deaths.
 The famine as a whole took place a decade into the Ethiopian Civil War.

 The famine of 1983–1985 is officially ascribed to drought.
-In recent years, the favored explanation for the famine of 1983–1985 is "war and drought".
+In recent years, the favoured explanation for the famine of 1983–1985 is "war and drought".
 According to the organizations Human Rights Watch and Oxfam, the famines that struck Ethiopia between 1961 and 1985, and in particular the one of 1983–1985, were in part created by the government's military policies, specifically a set of so-called counter-insurgency strategies (against Tigray People's Liberation Front guerrilla-soldiers), and for "social transformation" in non-insurgent areas (against people of Tigray Province, Wollo Province and such).